braydonf/gpk/README.md

-# gpk — A decentralized JavaScript package manager
+# gpk

-Git based, decentralized and secure package management for JavaScript and Node.js (C/C++) libraries and applications.
+Git based, decentralized and secure package management for JavaScript and Node.js addons (C/C++), libraries and applications.

 ## Features